AurelianTactics/location_cnn_papers_implementation/README.md

-# location_cnn_papers_implementation
+# Implementation of Location CNN Papers
-Implementation of Location CNN Papers
+See explanation for blog post at https://medium.com/aureliantactics